Applications for Employment

 - Fire Drill/ Emergency Evacuation Policy

 - Sole Worker in the Community/ Home

 - Bus Safety

-Skill Set 3 - Lifestyle Partner Level 2.
+Skill Set 3 - Lifestyle Facilitator Level 2.
 In addition to the criteria, core training and competencies listed above, a Lifestyle Partner Level 2 would have completed the additional competencies below:

 - Human Rights Certificate (online)